June 3, 2019

 Whole30 Strategy: Nutrient-Dense Mini Meals

-Finally, remember that your ONLY JOB right now is to stick to Whole30 foods 100%.
-If you find during your program that you’ve eaten more fruit than you meant to, or felt a little out of control with the unsweetened almond butter, it’s okay.
-You don’t have to do the PERFECT Whole30.
-Just do the best you can (with this level of awareness, you’re doing fantastic!) and stick to the program.
-That IS success!
-Hope that helps, Melissa
+Finally, remember that your only job right now is to stick to Whole30 foods.
+If you find during your program that you’ve eaten more fruit than you meant to, leaned hard on that unsweetened almond butter, or snacked twice a day during your PMS period, that’s okay!
+You’re doing great!
+You stuck to Whole30 foods, you listened to your body, and you held to your commitment.
+There is no such thing as the PERFECT Whole30.
+Do the best you can (with this level of awareness, you’re doing fantastic!) and I promise you, that is Whole30 success!

 --